Secure server - SFTP with SSH lock down procedures¶

-If you take a look at either of the scripts above, you will note that we have changed the delimiter that
+If you take a look at either of the scripts above, you will note that you have changed the delimiter that

 sed uses by default from

 A couple of things to know about the script and about an SFTP change root in general.
-First, we are prompting for the needed information and then echoing it back to the user so they can verify it.
-If we answer "N" to the confirmation question, the script bails and does nothing.
+First, you prompt for the needed information and echo it back to the user for verification.
+The script bails and does nothing if you answer "N" to the confirmation question.
 The script for 8.5 makes a backup of

 /etc/ssh/sshd_config.bak) the way it was prior to our running of the script.
 The 8.6 or 9.0 script does the same for the